MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 1. If you have an existing bot, select **Existing bot** or if you have a bot ID, select **Enter Bot ID**.

-   1. If you don't have a bot ID, select **Create a bot**, to create a new bot and enter the bot ID of the new bot that you've created.
+   1. If you don't have an existing bot ID, select **Create a bot**, to create a new bot and enter the bot ID of the new bot that you created.

 1. Select **Save**.